Yoga For Rowing:

 4. Cross legged Twist (PARIVRTTA SUKHASANA)

-1. Sit in a cross legged position.
-Sit-up straight.
+1. Sit in a cross legged position, up-straight.

 2. Simply place your right hand on your left knee.

-3. Begin to twist your body to the left, looking over your left shoulder.
+3. Then, begin to twist your body to the left, looking over your left shoulder.
 Use your right hand to help rotate to get a better stretch.

 4. Find a focus point, concentrate on your breathing.